DanielAraldiEDU/cinewood/README.md

-# cinewood
+# Cinewood

-Cinewood is a web painel to you mark the days to see a films.
+Cinewood is a web panel to you mark the days to see a films.